telerik/blazor-docs/styling-and-themes/custom-theme.md

 The most complex and flexible way to use Telerik themes is to build them from the SASS source code in your development environment.

-The <a href="https://www.telerik.com/design-system/docs/themes/customization/" target="_blank">Theme Customization page of the Progress Design System documentation</a> and the [kendo-themes repository wiki](https://github.com/telerik/kendo-themes/wiki/Compiling-themes) provide more information about this process.
+Each <a href="https://www.telerik.com/design-system/docs/themes/kendo-themes/default/customization/" target="_blank">Theme Customization page in the Progress Design System documentation</a> and the [kendo-themes repository wiki](https://github.com/telerik/kendo-themes/wiki/Compiling-themes) provide more information about this process.

 ## Loading Custom Themes